Getting reacquainted with your workwear? Make a stylish return to the office with relaxed tailoring, smart tops and commute-friendly footwear

-Collars and button-through front make shirt dresses a winner for work video calls, while a midi length is weekend-appropriate, too, giving great cost-per-wear potential.
-Add knee-high boots for a polished look that’s perfect for the return to the office.
+Collars and button-through fronts make shirt dresses a winner for work video calls, while a midi length is weekend-appropriate, too – giving great cost-per-wear potential.
+Add a pair of this season’s practical flat pumps and sandals for a polished look that is perfect for the return to the office.

-Words: Miranda Eason
+Words: Dulcie Emerson and Miranda Eason